- No rib resection

 The removal procedure of the pectus bar is the final step in the repair process.

-Bar removal is dependent on the callus that has formed around the maintaining bar, which holds the chest in the wanted position.
+Bar removal depends on the callus formed around the maintaining bar, which holds the chest in the wanted position.

-Children under the age of 13 do not develop rapidly, and their bar can keep in for up to four years.
+Children under 13 do not develop rapidly, and their bar can remain for up to four years.

 The bar removing process is after two years in older kids.

 They are going through puberty and are experiencing rapid development in the chest area.

 Accordingly, the period in the hospital for the removal procedure may range from a few hours to a few days or up to one week.

 Depending on how you will feel on the operation day to remove the pectoral bar, it’s possible to go home the same day.